-Learning at Reed will take a number of forms this fall, as classes resume and the COVID-19 pandemic continues.
+Classes at Reed are shifting forms in a number of ways in response to the COVID-19 pandemic.
 Whether you are taking a course in person or connecting remotely, watching lectures asynchronously or engaging in a small group Zoom discussion, technology will play a central role in your learning.

-Below are some notes on the technical aspects of what you may need for Fall 2020.
+Below are some notes on the technical aspects of what you may need for the 2020-2021 academic year.
 If you have questions, get in touch at firstname.lastname@example.org.
 If you encounter a system that is not working as expected (e.g. Moodle, Zoom), check the CIS status page for outage news or contact us.

 If you do not have access to a computer, Reed may be able to help.
 Read more about the Student Technology Equipment Program, or contact Tony Palomino (email@example.com) to discuss your situation and make arrangements.

-Campus computer labs, known as information resource centers (IRCs), will not be open for fall 2020 due to COVID-19 concerns.
-However, much of the specialized software normally provided in the IRCs will be available through our virtual lab system (additional information coming soon).
+Campus computer labs, known as information resource centers (IRCs), will not be open for the 2020-2021 academic year due to COVID-19 concerns.
+However, much of the specialized software normally provided in the IRCs will be available through our virtual computer labs, accessible to all students, faculty, and staff.

 In addition to the virtual labs, many commonly-used programs are accessible at downloads.reed.edu.